Last Updated on May 17, 2023 by Matt

 How steep a hill can an electric scooter climb?

-How do you ride an electric scooter uphill?
+How to ride an electric scooter uphill?

 Before you reach the slope, try to develop as much acceleration as possible without sacrificing safety.
 Make sure your scooter is in the fastest speed and power modes, and is using both motors if it has two.
 When your scooter is climbing the hill, lean forward a bit and bend your knees slightly to make the climb easier.
 If the scooter is struggling, try increasing the speed all the way up to the maximum, but don’t forget to slow down when you approach the top of the hill.